sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 sub

 >    REQUIRED.
-The identifier of the user.
-OpenID Providers MUST support a pairwise identifier in accordance with OpenID Connect Core section 8.1.
+The identifier of the authenticated User.
+OpenID Providers MUST support a pairwise identifier in accordance with "OpenID Connect Core" [[OpenID.Core]] section 8.1.
 See Pairwise Identifiers below on when it may be useful to relax this requirement.

-sub\_id\_type
+sub_id_type

 >    REQUIRED.
 The type of identifier used for the subject.
 In order to support multiple type of identifiers in an interoperable way, the type of identifier used for the identifier in `sub` is explicitly included.
 The value of the `sub\_id\_type` MUST be a URI.

 acr

 >    REQUIRED.
 The LoA the user was authenticated at.
-MUST be a member of the acr_values list from the authentication request.
+MUST be a member of the 'acr_values' list from the authentication request.
 See Authentication Context for more details.

 nonce